Impact of Community Structure on Cascades: Convergence to ODEs

-In this section we present the ODE approximation to the adoption Markov process.
-We will show that a scaled-version of the Markov process of adoption from Section~\ref{sec:MP} converges (in probability) to a set of continuous functions obtained from the solution of a set of ODEs.
-We start by highlighting why the analysis is non-trivial.
-The first point concerns some of the terms that appear in the one-step drift.
-Notice that we have many terms like $\tfrac{A_j(k)}{A_1(k) + A_2(k) + A^{(1)}_m(k) + A^{(2)}_m(k)}$.
+In this section, we use techniques developed for the mean-field analysis~\cite{Wormald1995,Molloy1998,Wormald1999,Amini2010} of the resulting population density-dependent Markov processes to approximate the process by a system of ODEs.
+Approximating the vanilla form of the Markov process of adoption from Section~\ref{sec:markovproc} can be problematic as the dimension of the resulted ODEs may grow unboundedly as $n\to\infty$.
+Hence, we introduce two truncated versions of the Markov process of adoption, which sandwich the vanilla version.
+Focusing on the truncated Markov processes, we then approximate a scaled-version of this process by continuous functions obtained from the solution of a set of ODEs.
+We start by highlighting why the analysis is non-trivial and why truncation is necessary:

+\begin{point} The first point concerns some of the terms that appear in the one-step drift.
+Notice that we have many terms like

 In terms of the scaled variables, these terms are not Lipschitz unless there is a lower bound on the value of the (scaled) denominator.
-Owing to this, in our ODE approximation we will have to stop the Markov process of adoption just before the sum of these scaled variables hits zero (corresponding to the denominator above), i.e., before all the active half-edges have been omitted; it is important that this be the sum and not the individual components.
-The second point is regarding the one-step drift of variables like $A_j(k)$, i.e., the number of active half-edges based on the community structure.
-The one-step drift can be unbounded as the increase can be as much as the number of nodes (in the appropriate community) minus one.
-We address this by assumption on the tail of the degree distributions in Lemma~\ref{lem:Regularity_Condition}.
-There is, however, another technical issue with the one-step drift of these quantities as they depend on all terms $I^{(j)}_{d_j,d_{-j},u_j,u_{-j}}(k)$ with $K_j(d_j,d_{-j}) = u_j + u_{-j} + 1$.
-For any finite $n$, we only need to account for a finite number of terms but in the limit we will have a countable number of terms leading to a similar property for the Lipschitz function(s) associated with these variable(s).
-This precludes the direct application of the results of \cite{wormald1995differential,wormald1999differential} or even the generalization in \cite{amini2010bootstrap}.
-To address the specific scenario outlined above we will also present a generalization of Wormald's theorem~\cite{wormald1995differential,wormald1999differential} that applies to our problem setting: see the statement and the proof of the extension of Wormald Theorem in Appendix~\ref{thm:Wormald_Extention}.
+Owing to this, in our ODEs approximation, we will have to stop the Markov process of adoption just before the sum of these scaled variables hits zero (corresponding to the denominator above), i.e., before all the active half-edges have been omitted; it is important that this be the sum and not the individual components.
+For the same reason, we have to stop the process before we run out of half-edges in any of the two communities or between the communities. \end{point} \begin{point} The second point is regarding the one-step drift of variables like $A_j(k)$, i.e., the number of active half-edges based on the community structure.
+The one-step drift can be unbounded as the increase can equal the number of vertices (in the appropriate community) minus one.
+However, owing to the balance equations, as we pointed out in Remark \ref{rem:trackvar}, there is no need to keep track of the random variables associated with the number of active half-edges.